MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     * Cancel the creation process with the [.cancel operation](#cancel-materialized-view-creation) command.

 * **Auto update:**
     * The `autoUpdateSchema` option is valid only for views of type `arg_max(Timestamp, *)` / `arg_min(Timestamp, *)` / `any(*)` (only when columns argument is `*`).
 In case this option is set to true, changes to source table will be automatically reflected in the materialized view.
 Not all changes to source table are supported when using this option.
-For more information, see [.alter materialized-view command](materialized-view-alter.md).
+For more information, see [.alter materialized-view](materialized-view-alter.md).
-    * Using `autoUpdateSchema` may lead to data loss, when columns in the source table are dropped.
-There's no way to restore the materialized view's dropped columns in case this occurs.
+    * Using `autoUpdateSchema` may lead to data loss when columns in the source table are dropped.
+There's no way to restore the materialized view's dropped columns.
-    * If the view isn't set to `autoUpdateSchema` and a change is made to the source table which results in a schema change to the materialized view, the view will be automatically disabled.
+    * If the view isn't set to `autoUpdateSchema`, and a change is made to the source table which results in a schema change to the materialized view, the view will be automatically disabled.
 If the issue is fixed, for example by restoring the schema of the source table, the materialized view can be enabled using the [enable materialized view](materialized-view-enable-disable.md) command.
 This process is common when using an `arg_max(Timestamp, *)` and adding columns to the source table.
 Avoid the failure by defining the view query as `arg_max(Timestamp, Column1, Column2, ...)` or by using the `autoUpdateSchema` option.

 ### Examples

-1. To create an empty view, which will only materialize records ingested from now on:
+1. Create an empty view that will only materialize records ingested from now on:

     <!-- csl -->
     ```